 Acute cholangitis, or ascending cholangitis, is a form of cholangitis and refers to the acute bacterial infection of the biliary tree.
 It is a condition with high mortality that necessitates emergent biliary decompression.

-The classical presentation is Charcot triad of fever, right upper quadrant abdominal pain, and jaundice, which is seen in ~40%.
-Patients can also present with Reynold pentad, which is Charcot triad with shock and lethargy/confusion 1,3,4.
+The classical presentation is the Charcot triad of fever, right upper quadrant abdominal pain, and jaundice, which is only seen in ~40% of patients.
+Patients can also present with Reynold pentad, which is Charcot triad with shock and altered mental status 1,3,4.

 Gram-negative enteric bacteria, most commonly Escherichia coli, are the primary pathogens 4.

 Acute cholangitis is seen in the setting of biliary tree obstruction 1,3:

 - malignancy (~20%)

 - biliary tree procedures, e.g. ERCP